Inverse problem on conservation laws: Conservation laws of differential equations

 \section{Conservation laws of differential equations}

 It is appropriate to collect here a few results related to conservation laws of differential equations and their relation to the parameterization problem.
-A more extensive account of this material can be found e.g.\ in~\cite{blum10Ay,olve86Ay,popo08Ay}.
+A more extensive account of this material can be found e.g.\ in~\cite{blum10Ay,olve93Ay,popo2008a}.

 Here and in the following we denote by $\mathcal L$ a system of differential equations.
-The system $\mathcal L$ consists of $l$ equations of the form $L^\mu(x,u^{(r)})=0$, $\mu=1,\dots,l$, where $x=(x_1,\dots,x_n)$ are the $n$~independent variables, $u=(u^1,\dots,u^m)$ are the $m$~unknown functions (the dependent variables) and the symbol $u^{(r)}$ denotes all derivatives of the functions $u$ with respect to $x$ of order not greater than $r$.
-By definition $u$ is included in $u^{(r)}$ as derivatives of order zero.
-Within the local approach, which is employed in the present paper, differential equations can be interpreted as algebraic equations in the jet space $J^{\infty}(x|u)$, where both the independent variables~$x$ and the derivatives of~$u$ with respect to~$x$ are assumed as usual variables.
-A smooth function~$f$ depending on~$x$ and a finite number of derivatives of~$u$ (i.e., a smooth function on an open set of $J^{\infty}(x|u)$ with finite number of arguments and with values in the underlying field) is called a \emph{differential function} of~$u$, which is denoted by $f=f[u]$.
-The order~$\ord f$ of the differential function~$f$ is the highest order of derivatives involved in~$f$, and, if~$f$ does not depend on derivatives of~$u$, $\ord f=-\infty$.
+The system $\mathcal L$ consists of $l$ equations of the form $L^\mu(x,u_{(r)})=0$, $\mu=1,\dots,l$, where $x=(x_1,\dots,x_n)$ are the $n$~independent variables, $u=(u^1,\dots,u^m)$ are the $m$~unknown functions (the dependent variables) and the symbol $u_{(r)}$ denotes all derivatives of the functions $u$ with respect to $x$ of order not greater than $r$.
+By definition $u$ is included in $u_{(r)}$ as derivatives of order zero.
+Within the local approach, which is employed in the present paper, differential equations can be interpreted as algebraic \footnote{ Here the adjective ``algebraic'' is only used in the sense ``non-differential''; it does not mean that equations are polynomial; cf.\ \cite[Section~2.1]{olve93Ay}. } equations in the jet space $\mathrm J^{\infty}(x|u)$, where both the independent variables~$x$ and the derivatives of~$u$ with respect to~$x$ are assumed as usual variables.
+A smooth function~$f$ depending on~$x$ and a finite number of derivatives of~$u$ (i.e., a smooth function on an open set of $\mathrm J^{\infty}(x|u)$ with finite number of arguments and with values in the underlying field) is called a \emph{differential function} of~$u$, which is denoted by $f=f[u]$.
+The order~$\ord f$ of a differential function~$f$ is the highest order of derivatives involved in~$f$, and, if~$f$ does not depend on derivatives of~$u$, $\ord f=-\infty$.

 \begin{definition} A \emph{conserved current} of the system $\mathcal L$ is an $n$-tuple of differential functions $F=(F^1[u],\dots,F^n[u])$ the total divergence of which vanishes on the solutions of~$\mathcal L$,